-The cost will vary depending upon the team’s age group and level.
-For planning purposes you can estimate your player’s cost from approximately $1000 per year for a Bronze Level team to approximately $1,800 per year for a Premier, Gold or Silver team.
-This includes Club player registration fees, a non-refundable Competitive Program fee, professional coach and or training fees and other miscellaneous costs.
+The cost will vary depending upon the team's age group and level.
+You can expect your child’s cost to be anywhere from $950 a Copper Level team to $2050 for the year for a NPL, Premier, Gold, Silver or bronze team.
+This includes Club player registration fees, a non-refundable Competitive Program fee, professional coach and or training fees.

 Teams may choose to do fundraising or seek sponsorships to help offset costs to participate in the program.

-MSC has a limited number of financial aid opportunities for those players and families demonstrating a financial need and commitment to soccer and MSC.
-Families who are awarded financial aid are required to participate and support various MSC events and or activities.
+MSC has financial aid opportunities for those players and families demonstrating a financial need and commitment to soccer and MSC.

 WHERE DO TEAMS TRAIN AND PLAY THEIR GAMES?

-Competitive Teams train within close proximity of Montclair at some of the best soccer facilities within the Jack London Community:
+Competitive Teams train within close proximity of Montclair at some of the best soccer facilities within the Jack London Area:

 Merritt College – 3 grass fields and a turf field at the Stadium

 Home Games are played at the above locations or one of our partner fields within the Jack London League.
 Away games (roughly 50% of games) are played against surrounding teams.
-On occasions there are away game that are located over 25 miles from Montclair.
+Rarely will an away game be over 25 miles.